 If I Choose to do it Myself, What Will it Cost?

 Technically, the IRS’s Fresh Start Program is “free”, as there’s no official application cost or anything like that, but you do need to pay something to deal with certain parts of the process, even if you do it all yourself.

-First, if you choose to pursue an Offer in Compromise negotiation, then you’ll need to pay at least the $186 filing fee with the IRS (this is the 2016 tax year/2017 number), and you’ll also have to offer the IRS a down payment of about 20% of your owed back taxes.
+First, if you choose to pursue an Offer in Compromise negotiation, then you’ll need to pay at least the $186 filing fee with the IRS (this is the 2018 tax year), and you’ll also have to offer the IRS a down payment of about 20% of your owed back taxes.

 You’ll face similar filing and setup fees to get on an IRS Installment Agreement, so be prepared to pony up some cash as soon as you start the negotiations process, and don’t assume that you’ll be able to get away without dropping any money up-front.

 Finally, if you do end up signing an Installment Agreement with the IRS, then you’ll end up having to pay for that too; the cost is $52, and if you aren’t paying directly from a bank, then you’ll need to pay about twice as much ($120) to get the agreement going.

 Honestly, it depends on your specific situation.

 Some people will get the most mileage out of Installment Agreement plans, while others will simply need to negotiate down their total amount owed and then get it dealt with via the Offer in Compromise program.